Kingwood Pest & TermitePest & Termite

 Effective pest prevention through storm season is largely an extension of year-round best practices: sealed exterior entry points, reduced indoor moisture, clean food storage areas, and maintained perimeter pest treatments.
 Homes on routine professional pest control programs typically experience less severe post-storm intrusion because the chemical barrier around the foundation continues to affect insects entering from outside, and any structural vulnerabilities identified during inspection visits are more likely to have been addressed.

-Scheduling a professional inspection in April or May — before peak hurricane season — is a practical way to address structural vulnerabilities, establish or refresh a perimeter treatment barrier, and discuss the specific pest risks for your property's location, whether that's proximity to a bayou, dense tree canopy, or a yard that holds water.
+Book a professional inspection in April or May, ahead of peak hurricane season.
+It's a practical way to address structural vulnerabilities, establish or refresh a perimeter treatment barrier, and talk through the specific pest risks for where your property sits, whether that's proximity to a bayou, dense tree canopy, or a yard that holds water.

 Good questions